coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 [The above tries to capture where the discussion of this seemed to land at the interim.
 WG is awaiting someone to write down a concrete proposal of what ACL template(s) should be supported.]

-### 3.6 Chat Ownership and Portability
+### 3.6 Hubs and Portability

 - OWN-1.
-Each chat is owned by one provider.
-The owner is the source of truth for the chat's membership and events.
+Each chat has one provider providing the hub server for the chat.

 - OWN-2.
-All chat events initiated by chat members are processed by the owner and fanned out to guest providers.
+All chat events initiated by chat members are processed by the hub server and fanned out to guest servers [or clients?].

 - OWN-3.
-The owner enforces the chat's authorization policy. (?)

-- OWN-4.
-Moving a chat from one owner to another is not supported.
+Moving the role of hub server for a given chat from one provider to another is not supported.

 ### 3.7 Privacy for metadata